Skip to main content

 The Treaty of Paris is signed by representatives of Spain and the United States, concluding the Spanish-American War.

 The first Five Nobel Prizes are presented on December 10, 1901, on the fifth anniversary of Alfred Nobel's death.
 In accordance to Nobel's will; the Peace Prize, was presented in Christiania, as Oslo was then called and the others in Stockholm.
-Since then, the Nobel Prizes have been presented to new laureates at ceremonies on December 10, the anniversary of Alfred Nobel’s death.
-More

-The Universal Declaration of Human Rights (UDHR) is proclaimed by the United Nations General Assembly in Paris.
+The Universal Declaration of Human Rights (UDHR) is adopted by the United Nations General Assembly in Paris.
 A milestone document in the history of human rights, it sets out, for the first time, fundamental human rights to be universally protected as a common standard of achievements for all peoples and all nations.
 More

 The United Nations General Assembly adopts the Declaration on the Elimination of All Forms of Racial Discrimination.